 Upbound offers implementation services and long term support options to our customers.
 Contact us to learn more

 Yes.
 Upbound integrates seamlessly with pipelines and automation tools.
 Operators can use the Upbound Cloud API or connect to the Crossplane instances directly and use kubectl to manage their cloud infrastructure.

 Crossplane is an open source cloud native control plane that delivers a universal API for cloud computing.
 It installs into any Kubernetes cluster and extends the Kubernetes API with definitions for infrastructure and services which live outside of the cluster.
 Crossplane exposes workload and resource abstractions on top of Kubernetes and existing cloud-based managed services with the goal of enabling a high degree of workload portability across cloud providers.

-Crossplane was created by Upbound, but since 2019 has been donated to the CNCF, is maintained by the cloud native community and is now a sandbox project.
+Crossplane was created by Upbound, but has been donated to the CNCF and is now maintained by the cloud native community.

 Crossplane is an open source project that enables engineers to manage any infrastructure or cloud services directly from Kubernetes.
 It is built by a community of SREs and DevOps engineers for platform teams who want to standardize how they provision and manage infrastructure using the same API-centric approach pioneered by Kubernetes.